Terms of Service

-We may increase the CardUp Fees by giving at least 30 days’ notice.
-If you do not wish to pay the increased CardUp Fees, you may terminate these Terms and your right to access and use the CardUp Service on no less than 10 days’ notice, provided the notice is received by us before the effective date of the CardUp Fee increase.
+We may increase the CardUp Fees by giving at least 30 business days’ notice.
+If you do not wish to pay the increased CardUp Fees, you may terminate these Terms and your right to access and use the CardUp Service on no less than 10 business days’ notice, provided the notice is received by us before the effective date of the CardUp Fee increase.
 If you do not terminate these Terms and your right to access and use the CardUp Service in accordance with this clause, you are deemed to have accepted the increased CardUp Fee.

 17. Responsibilities about payments made using the CardUp Service

 Subject to these Terms, you acknowledge and agree that we are responsible only for making payments that you instruct us to make.